 In Andy’s paintings there is always a landscape or seascape element but often the need to quickly capture what is before his eyes is more important, as is documenting his own interaction and attitude with a particular time and place.
 Andy’s work has been described as ‘elemental abstract art’.

-Andy regularly exhibits in galleries in and around Edinburgh, East Lothian and the Scottish Borders and his work is in private and corporate collections across the UK.
+Andy regularly exhibits in galleries across Scotland, primarily in and around Edinburgh, East Lothian and the Scottish Borders.
+His work is in private and corporate collections across the UK.